-- j.
+(h.)
+Process initiated for obtaining Federal Tax-Exempt Status (due no later than 24 months following final approval of the application, not final approval to open).
+Apply for this as soon as you start your application. (i.)
 Formally vote to join or opt out of the State Health Plan.
 (If the board votes to join, it must give notice to the State Health Plan no later than 2 years after the charter agreement is signed by the school's board chair and the State Superintendent.
-Notify the State Health Plan of the intent to join 6-months in advance at hbrinquiries@nctreasurer.com.) - k.
+Notify the State Health Plan of the intent to join 6-months in advance at hbrinquiries@nctreasurer.com.)

+(j.)
 Formally vote to join or opt out of the State Retirement System.
-If your board votes to join the System, notify the NC Department of State Treasurer (Retirement Systems Division) and follow the instructions in letter "l" below. - 1.
-According to \$115C-218.100(a), "A charter school that has elected to participate in the North Carolina Retirement System pursuant to G.S.
+If your board votes to join the System, notify the NC Department of State Treasurer (Retirement Systems Division) and follow the instructions in letter "k" below.

+(k.)
+According to §115C-218.100(a), "A charter school that has elected to participate in the North Carolina Retirement System pursuant to G.S.
 135-5.3 shall, for as long as the charter school continues to participate in the North Carolina Retirement System, maintain for the purposes of ensuring payment of expenses related to closure proceedings in the event of a voluntary or involuntary dissolution of the charter school, one or more of the options set forth in this subsection.
 The minimum aggregate value of the options chosen by the charter school shall be fifty thousand dollars (\$50,000).
 The State Board of Education shall not allocate any funds under G.S.
 115C-218.105 to a charter school unless the school has provided documentation to the State Board that the charter school has met the requirements of this subsection.
-Permissible options to satisfy the requirements of this subsection include one or more of the following: - 1.
-An escrow account - 2.
-A letter of credit - 3.
-A bond - 4.
-A deed of trust." - m.
-Identify LGC-approved CPA firm to perform annual audit (annually due by October 31st) - 6.
-Student Accountability Plans are approved and prepared to be carried out by assigned staff. - a.
+Permissible options to satisfy the requirements of this subsection include one or more of the following: 1.
+An escrow account, 2.A letter of credit, 3.
+A bond or 4.
+A deed of trust.
+(I.) Identify LGC-approved CPA firm to perform annual audit (annually due by October 31st).
+Please check to make sure your auditor is on this list.

+6. Student Accountability Plans are approved and prepared to be carried out by assigned staff. (a.)
 Testing/accountability coordinator job description developed.
-Please see Testing Manual here and exemplar. - b.
+Please see Testing Manual here and exemplar. (b.)
 Develop draft of testing calendar.
-Please see Operational Testing Calendar here. - c.
-Policies in place regarding student enrollment in End-of-Course (EOC) classes (10/20-Day Rule), if applicable. - d.
-School has a policy and proposed location regarding the mandatory locking up of ALL testing materials. - e.
-A document template (chart, spreadsheet, etc.) has been created to record the school's requests for student records from each sending LEA. - f.
-Communication portals are open. - 7.
-Key staff - a.
-Official employee agreement is formally approved by the board.
+Please see Operational Testing Calendar here.

+(c.)
+Policies in place regarding student enrollment in End-of-Course (EOC) classes (10/20-Day Rule), if applicable.

+(d.)
+School has a policy and proposed location regarding the mandatory locking up of ALL testing materials. (e.)
+A document template (chart, spreadsheet, etc.) has been created to record the school's requests for student records from each sending LEA.